Miffyli/ToriLLE/experiments/archive/README.md

 This directory holds codes used for experiments and benchmarks in **version 1** of white paper [https://arxiv.org/abs/1807.10110](https://arxiv.org/abs/1807.10110)

-## `async_benchmark.py`

-Used to benchmark Toribash's performance with one or several asynchronous instances.

-Run with `python3 async_benchmark.py num_instances match_frames turn_frames`.

 ## `a2c/`

 Implementation of A2C and training code used to do A2C experiments in the white paper.